MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Introduction

-Object detection is the most popular research in the field of vision image processing.
-In the early stage of research, due to the lack of efficient image feature representation methods, object detection algorithms rely on the construction of manual features.
-Representative traditional algorithms include HOG \cite{005}, DPM \cite{006} and so on.
-In recent years, as deep learning has developed, its great potential in object detection has been discovered.
+Object detection is the most popular research area in~the~field of vision image processing.
+In~the~early stage of research, due to the lack of efficient image feature representation methods, object detection algorithms relied on the construction of manual features.
+Representative traditional algorithms included histograms of oriented gradients (HOG) \cite{005}, deformable parts model (DPM) \cite{006}, and so on.
+In~recent years, as~deep learning has developed, its great potential in~object detection has been discovered.
 Detection algorithms based on deep learning are divided into two types: one-stage and two-stage.
-The former contains YOLO \cite{007}, SSD \cite{008}, RetinaNet \cite{009}, and the latter contains R-CNN \cite{010}, Fast R-CNN \cite{011}, Faster R-CNN \cite{012}, etc. However, the current visual object detection algorithms have hit a performance ceiling because the detection algorithms face very complicated situations in practice.
-For autonomous driving scenarios, the obstacles include pedestrians, cars, trucks, bicycles, and motorcycles, and obstacles within the visual range have different scales and length-to-width ratios.
-In addition, there may be varying degrees of occlusion between obstacles, and the appearance of the obstacles may be blurred because of the extreme weather such as rainstorm, heavy snow and fog, which result in a great reduction in detection performance \cite{013}.
-Study has shown that CNN has poor generalization ability for untrained distortion types \cite{014}.
-Compared with vision sensors, the detection performance of millimeter wave (mmWave) radar is less affected by extreme weather \cite{015} \cite{016}.
-In addition, the mmWave radar not only measures the distance, but also uses the Doppler effect of the signal reflected by the moving object to measure the velocity vector \cite{017} \cite{018}.
-However, mmWave radar cannot provide the outline information of the object, and it is difficult to distinguish relatively stationary targets.
-In summary, the detection capabilities of the vision sensor and the mmWave radar could complement each other.
-The detection algorithms based on mmWave radar and vision fusion can significantly improve the perception of autonomous vehicles and help vehicles better cope with the challenge of accurate object detection in complex scenarios.
+The~former contains YOLO~\cite{007}, SSD~\cite{008}, and RetinaNet~\cite{009}, and~the latter contains R-CNN~\cite{010}, Fast R-CNN~\cite{011}, and Faster R-CNN~\cite{012}, etc. However, the~current visual object detection algorithms have hit a~performance ceiling because the detection algorithms face very complicated situations in~practice.
+For~the scenarios of autonomous driving, the~obstacles include pedestrians, cars, trucks, bicycles, and~motorcycles, and~obstacles within the visual range have different scales and length-to-width ratios.
+In~addition, there may be varying degrees of occlusion between obstacles, and~the appearance of the obstacles may be blurred because of the extreme weather such as rainstorms, heavy snow, and fog, which result in~a~great reduction in~detection performance~\cite{013}.
+Studies have shown that CNN has poor generalization ability for untrained distortion types~\cite{014}.